brobdingrag/ancestry-cluster/README.md

 ## Notes on interpretation

-These outputs are best thought of as **statistical ancestry components** inferred from the dataset and model assumptions.
+These outputs are best thought of as **statistical ancestry clusters** inferred from the dataset and model assumptions.
 They are often highly informative and align well with known population structure, but:

-* components can shift with SNP choice, LD pruning, sample composition, and K
+* clusters can shift with SNP choice, LD pruning, sample composition, and K
 * “labels” like AFR/EUR/etc. are **interpretations applied after inference**, not something the model was told

 ---